-Protection of intellectual property
+Protection of intellectual property and trade secrets

 Types of intellectual property rights

 The Netherlands has the following types of protection for intellectual property rights: